The global pandemic hits the world of business hard with intermittent lockdown and social distancing.

 Customer values don’t stay the same in crises.
 Consider these points to provide your (new) customers with unique values:

 The pandemic has wreaked havoc in communities and businesses.
 It is crucial for company management to make wise, informed and considerate decisions to keep their business afloat and even thrive during crises.
+This guide provides an overview picture of key points for business consideration before any action in the pandemic.
+Try to apply them to your specific situation and think about prospective impact.

 No matter which changes you make, “shift to digital” will be one of those as the inevitable business development.
 In this big move, eCommerce and digital marketing are indispensable to managing and growing business during the global pandemic.